 Despite these concerns, desalination remains a promising solution to the planet’s water crisis, and many countries are investing in the technology.
 Here’s a closer look at how desalination works and why it could be a vital part of the solution to the world’s water scarcity crisis.

 Seawater desalination is the process of removing dissolved minerals from seawater to make it suitable for human consumption.
 The most common desalination method is reverse osmosis, which involves forcing seawater through a semipermeable membrane.

 The pores in the membrane are tiny enough to allow water molecules to pass through but exclude larger salt molecules.
 As a result, freshwater can be collected on the other side of the membrane while the salt concentration in the seawater increases.

 While reverse osmosis is the most common method of seawater desalination, other ways, such as distillation or ion exchange, can also be used.

 There are two main methods of desalination: reverse osmosis and thermal distillation.
-Reverse osmosis uses a semipermeable membrane to filter out salt and other impurities from water.
+Reverse osmosis uses a semipermeable membrane to filter out salt and other impurities from water – like PFAS; RO removes PFAS highly effectively at up to 97%.
 Thermal distillation, on the other hand, uses heat to evaporate water, leaving behind salt and other minerals.